RightToAskOrg/righttoask-docs/Features.md

     question.
 Maybe direct it to someone else?
 Maybe just let it expire?
     Maybe write a short message explaining why you're not answering?*

+-   *Question: How should the helpful re-tagging by other citizens work?
+Ans: When you write a question, you decide whether it is available for open re-tagging or not.
+If yes, others can add tags (maybe up to some predermined limit); if 'ask me' then others can suggest but the original question-asker has to approve them; if no, then no further tags can be added.
+Examples: you may wish to direct a question to one entity only, not wanting to accept answers from others.
+Alternatively, you may welcome direction and not be certain where the question should go.
+This may also help distinguish local from general issues, e.g. if multiple people ask their MP the same question - when is it a repeat of a national/state issue vs when is it separate local issues with similar text.

 ## Accounts and roles

 Organisations may also have accounts.
 These have the privileges of